 Venues, events and filming

-If you are wanting to film or take photos in Brisbane for commercial purposes, hold an event with more than 2,000 people or operate an entertainment venue, you will need to apply for a permit.
+If you would like to film or take photos in Brisbane for commercial purposes, hold an event with more than 2,000 people, or operate an entertainment venue, you will need to apply for a permit.

 Entertainment venue permits

 You will need an entertainment venue permit before you can start operating from your premises.
 These permits are needed for any venue to which the public is invited, whether or not you charge an entry fee.

 You can view a list of tools and resources including entertainment venues or activities requiring a permit.